intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/eagle/README.md

 Intel Extension for Transformers supports the EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) which is a speculative sampling method that improves text generation speed.

-See [here](https://arxiv.org/abs/2401.15077) to view the paper and [here](https://github.com/SafeAILab/EAGLE) for more info on EAGLE code .
+See [here](https://arxiv.org/abs/2401.15077) to view the paper and [here](https://github.com/SafeAILab/EAGLE) for more info on EAGLE code.

 ## Setup and installation